felipeversiane/face-cluster/README.md

 ## Usage in Docker:

-- `encode-faces` service processes images and generates face encodings.
+- `encode-faces`  processes images and generates face encodings.

-- `cluster-faces` service uses DBSCAN to group faces into clusters, storing them in the designated result path.
+- `cluster-faces`  uses DBSCAN to group faces into clusters, storing them in the designated result path.

 ## Notes: